Haematopoiesis

+A cell that arises from a progenitor cell during hematopoiesis.
+Myeloid cells can become granulocytes, monocytes, erythrocytes, or platelets.

-Haematopoiesis (/hɪˌmætəpɔɪˈiːsɪs, ˌhiːmətoʊ-, ˌhɛmə-/; from Ancient Greek αἷμα 'blood' and ποιεῖν 'to make'; also hematopoiesis in American English, sometimes h(a)emopoiesis) is the formation of blood cellular components.
+Haematopoiesis (/hɪˌmætəpɔɪˈiːsɪs, ˌhiːmətoʊ-, ˌhɛmə-/; from Ancient Greek αἷμα 'blood' and ποιεῖν 'to make'; also hematopoiesis in US English (Note: see spelling differences between US and Commonwealth English), sometimes h(a)emopoiesis) is the formation of blood cellular components.
 All cellular blood components are derived from haematopoietic stem cells.
 In a healthy adult human, roughly ten billion (×10^10) to a hundred billion (×10^11) new blood cells are produced per day, in order to maintain steady state levels in the peripheral circulation.

 Process

 Haematopoietic stem cells (HSCs)

 Haematopoietic stem cells (HSCs) reside in the medulla of the bone (bone marrow) and have the unique ability to give rise to all of the different mature blood cell types and tissues.
 HSCs are self-renewing cells: when they differentiate, at least some of their daughter cells remain as HSCs so the pool of stem cells is not depleted.
 This phenomenon is called asymmetric division.
 The other daughters of HSCs (myeloid and lymphoid progenitor cells) can follow any of the other differentiation pathways that lead to the production of one or more specific types of blood cell, but cannot renew themselves.
 The pool of progenitors is heterogeneous and can be divided into two groups; long-term self-renewing HSC and only transiently self-renewing HSC, also called short-terms.
 This is one of the main vital processes in the body.